Anne of Denmark and contrary winds: The royal voyages in state theatre

 The masque was written by Anne of Denmark's Scottish secretary William Fowler and first published in 1594 by Robert Waldegrave as a kind of festival book, promoting the Scottish monarchy and its rights to English throne.
 Fowler wrote that the ship was the king's "own invention".
 The symbolic ship was laden with Neptune's gift of all kinds of fish made from sugar, including herring, whiting, flounders, oysters, whelks, crabs and clams, served in Venetian glasses tinted with azure, which were distributed while Arion seated on a dolphin played his harp.
 Some Latin verses in praise of Anne were sung, followed by Psalm 128 in canon with musical accompaniment.
 The imitation sugar fish and serving glasses were provided by a Flemish confectioner Jacques de Bousie and the court sommelier, Jerome Bowie.

 When he was in Denmark, James VI promised Anne's brother, the young Christian IV, that he would return for his coronation in Copenhagen.
 When the time came in 1596, James made his excuses, saying it was not the time to travel, when Anne was pregnant and "unable to bear the tossing of a voyage and sea-sickness", or the absence of a husband, if he were to travel alone.

+In Ben Jonson's 1609 The Masque of Queens, performed for the court in London at Whitehall Palace, a group of witches or hags perform spells.
+Their fifth charm is intended to raise a storm.
+They would sail home in an eggshell with a pin for a mast.

 Allusion in Shakespeare's Macbeth

 William Shakespeare's Macbeth (1606) alludes to the wind when the Weird Sisters discuss tormenting a sailor by sending winds to blow him away from port.
-As a 19th-century historian Thomas Spalding noted, the power of the witches in the play over the weather and the mention of going to a sea in sieve seem particular to Scottish ideas of witchcraft as represented in the North Berwick witch trials.
+As a 19th-century historian Thomas Spalding noted, the power of the witches in the play over the weather and the mention of going to a sea in a sieve seem particular to Scottish ideas of witchcraft as represented in the North Berwick witch trials.